-Youth & Emerging Loaders Sub-Committee
+Description CUTA's Youth & Emerging Leaders Sub-Committee

-leaders building leaders

-LS

-51

-NG LEADERS SUMMIT

-Initiative

-A national committee responsible for youth leadership development, advocacy & representation, and the oversight and administratiio on initiatives such as the Young Leaders Summit, the Leaders Building Leaders Mentorship Program, and more.
+A national committee responsible for youth leadership development, advocacy & representation, and the oversight and administration of initiatives such as the Young Leaders Summit, the Leaders Building Leaders Mentorship Program, and more.

 CUTA's Leaders Building Leaders Mentorship Program

+A national mentorship program that pairs early-stage professionals with experienced transit mentors to provid career guidance, education opportunities, support, and retention strategies.

-CUTA's Youth & Emerging Leaders Sub-Committee
+CUTA's Young Leaders Summit

-Take out

-Survey!

-You are invited to participate in a 0-minute surve ut your experie A national mentorship program that pairs early-stage professionals with experienced transit mentors to provide career guidance, education opportunities, support, and retention strategies.
-CUTA's Young Leaders Summit A 3-day youth conference aimed at engaging and inspiring the next generation of transit leaders.
-The conference involves an intense curriculum filled with networking opportunities, technical tours, learning sessions, and case competitions.
-CUTA's Careers in Public Transit Outreach Program A program aimed to identify key resource challenges and priorities for attracting staff in the public transit.
-The program aims to develop resources that will allow transit professionals to engage with students and other jobseekers to promote careers in transit, while creating a culture of outreach within and outside of the Canadian transit indivision.
-CUTA Youth & Emerging Leaders Strategy - 2025-2027 Strategic Plan Proposed Events Events the encompass one or more of the YELSC Strategy Streams: Attracting, Retaining, & Developing In This Section:
+A 3-day youth conference aimed at engaging and inspiring the next generation of transit leaders.
+The conference involves an intense curriculum filled with networking opportunities, technical tours, learning sessions, and case

+CUTA's Careers in Public Transit Outreach Program

+A program aimed to identify key resource challenges and priorities for attracting staff in the public transit.
+The program aims to develop resources that will allow transit professionals to engage with students and other job-seekers to promote careers in transit, while creating a culture of outreach within and outside of the Canadian

+Proposed Events

+Events the encompass one or more of the YELSC Strategy Streams: Attracting, Retaining, & Developing

+In This Section: